MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/faqs-sales-insights.md

 ## Auto capture

-### How long does the application takes to display captured suggestions?
+### How long does the application take to display captured suggestions?

 - For activities, the suggestions are displayed immediately.
 - For contacts, the application may take up to four hours to display suggestions.